You are here

 Myths are probably the most familiar and most enduring contribution the ancient Greeks made to the modern world.
 For centuries right up to the present day, artists, poets, playwrights, novelists, musicians, composers and film-makers have made use of Greek myths in commercial and popular culture, as well as in so-called high culture.
 Many non-European cultures have reinterpreted Greek myths for their own purposes.
 The English language is rich in expressions drawn from Greek myths.

 As a counterpart to myth, Greek philosophy was the system of thinking based on reason.
-The ancient Greeks began the whole tradition of western philosophy and the ideas and discussions of the two greatest Greek philosophers, Plato and Aristotle, are still central to the work of modern philosophers.
+The ideas and discussions of two of the most famous Greek philosophers, Plato and Aristotle, are still central to the work of modern philosophers.
 The great achievement of the Greeks in science and mathematics was to turn practical and descriptive techniques into analytical and explanatory disciplines.
-Some of the work of ancient Greek mathematicians remains valid to this day and even if in most areas modern science has gone far beyond the work of the ancient Greeks, it has done so by building on fundamentals they established.
+Some of the work of ancient Greek mathematicians remains valid to this day and even if in most areas modern science has gone far beyond the work of the ancient Greeks, it has done so often by building on fundamentals they established.